s-apr/Phase-Looping-Midi-Sequener/README.md

 This device provides not only a method for sequencing, but processes to actively re-sequence and shuffle notes whilst playing, creating variation through remarkably simple movements.
 Creating longer evolving sequences of midi notes.

-Link to video example / demo: https://youtu.be/DBB8HrwDmmM
+Link to device workflow / example: https://youtu.be/DBB8HrwDmmM